berto/berto.com/contracts/index.md

 At the moment, Europe is in panic mode because of external events around us.
 We're scrambling to shore up our strengths.

 But what goes on inside Europe is more important.
 I suspect that a lot of Europeans don’t feel respected in Europe.
 We live comfortable lives, but we have little agency.
 Ordinary people and businesses don’t matter much to those in power.
-This feels like so many people in their failed marriages and companies.
 The original contract of a liberal democracy is breaking down because we don't see the investment into our problems.

 Future European leaders better learn that it's no use whining about the Americans, who are fighting their own internal battle over values, led by an egomaniac.

 Contracts and agreements are part of life, but they don’t make things happen.
 So f*** contracts.

 We must believe in ourselves and make things happen.
-We must fulfill the relationships between citizens and each EU government first, then live up to the neighbors next door, the EU countries and other European states.
+First we must fulfill the relationship between citizens and each EU government, then live up to the neighbor status of the next Country, and then as a collection kf all the EU countries.
 And thwn we can join our US partners in strength.